-RELATED: Looking for even more Christmas Activities?
+RELATED: Looking for even more Christmas Activities for kids?
 Check out my list!

-I was also really inspired by my friend Fynn from Happy Tot Shelf’s Christmas Tree Activities – she has so many awesome Christmas tree + dot sticker ideas too!
+This dot sticker addition match up was inspired by my friend Fynn from Happy Tot Shelf’s Christmas Tree Activities.

-I decided to set up an addition version for my 7-year-old.
-This is a great activity for grade school kids who have the following skills:
+This is a great math activity for grade school kids who have the following skills:

 - Full understanding of the process of addition